A direct extension of Azadkia & Chatterjee's rank correlation to multi-response vectors

 \section{Abstract}

-Recently, \cite{chatterjee2023} recognized the lack of a direct generalization of his rank correlation $\xi$ in \citet{chatterjee2021} to a multi-dimensional response vector.
-As a natural solution to this problem, we here propose an extension of $\xi$ that is applicable to a set of $q \geq 1$ response variables, where our approach builds upon converting the original vector-valued problem into a univariate problem and then applying the rank correlation $\xi$ to it.
-Our novel measure $T$ quantifies the scale-invariant extent of functional dependence of a response vector $\YY = (Y_1,\dots,Y_q)$ on predictor variables $\XX = (X_1, \dots,X_p)$, characterizes independence of $\XX$ and $\YY$ as well as perfect dependence of $\YY$ on $\XX$ and hence fulfills all the characteristics of a measure of predictability.
-Aiming at maximum interpretability, we provide various invariance results for \(T\) as well as a closed-form expression in multivariate normal models.
-Building upon the graph-based estimator for $\xi$ in \citet{chatterjee2021}, we obtain a non-parametric, strongly consistent estimator for $T$ and show its asymptotic normality.
-Based on this estimator, we develop a model-free and dependence-based feature ranking and forward feature selection for multiple-outcome data.
-Simulation results and real case studies illustrate \(T\)'s broad applicability.
+Recently, \citet{chatterjee2023} recognized the lack of a direct generalization of his rank correlation $\xi$ in \citet{chatterjee2021} to a multi-dimensional response vector.
+As a natural solution to this problem, we here propose an extension of $\xi$ to a set of $q \geq 1$ response variables, where our approach builds upon converting the original vector-valued problem into a univariate problem and then applying the rank correlation $\xi$ to it.
+Our novel measure $T$ quantifies the scale-invariant extent of functional dependence of a response vector $\mathbf{Y} = (Y_1,\dots,Y_q)$ on predictor variables $\mathbf{X} = (X_1, \dots,X_p)$, characterizes independence of $\mathbf{X}$ and $\mathbf{Y}$ as well as perfect dependence of $\mathbf{Y}$ on $\mathbf{X}$ and hence fulfills all the characteristics of a measure of predictability.
+Aiming at maximum interpretability, we provide various invariance results for $T$ as well as a closed-form expression in multivariate normal models.
+Building upon the graph-based estimator for $\xi$ in \citep{chatterjee2021}, we obtain a non-parametric, strongly consistent estimator for $T$ and show---as a main contribution---its asymptotic normality.
+Based on this estimator, we develop a model-free and rank-based feature ranking and forward feature selection for multiple-outcome data that works without any tuning parameters.
+Simulation results and real case studies illustrate $T$'s broad applicability.

 {\it Keywords:} conditional dependence, information gain inequality, multi-output feature selection, nonparametric measures of association